 Differences for 1st year transfer students

-|Pathways Class Structure||Traditional Class Structure|
+|Core Class Structure||Traditional Class Structure|

-|Paired classes, planned by teachers who work together||Single class, single professor|
+|Core classes, planned by instructors who work together||Single class, single instructor|

-|Content and coursework built collaboratively & assignments coordinated by both teachers to sync due dates||Content and coursework built individually by teachers & class materials, assignments, and due dates focused and specific to each class subject.|
+|Content and coursework built collaboratively & assignments or readings coordinated by the Core instructors to sync due dates||Content and coursework built individually by instructors & class materials, assignments, and due dates focused and specific to each class subject.|

 |Offered in block schedules to allow for 2 or 4-day week, no Friday classes||Class times vary each quarter and follow a traditional 5-day daily schedule|